JAlcocerT/Linux/content/docs/_index.md

 Making clean install is really simple in Linux thanks to Tools like: Ansible, Docker (you can also use it) or scripts.

-{{% details title="You can use Scripts in Windows as well, together with Chocolatey!" closed="true" %}}
+{{% details title="You can use Scripts in Windows as well, together with Chocolatey! 🍫 " closed="true" %}}

 ### Chocolatey What?